 The System

 This system is really just breaking your dry fire into three separate categories that help to manage your time.
-Each category takes advantage of the environment you're in and the ways you can adjust the action can serve different purposes. you are performing the same action actually serves different purposes.
+Each category takes advantage of the environment you're in and the ways you can adjust the action can serve different purposes.
+You performing the same action actually serves different purposes.
 The last one is going to be for those super busy folks out there and it’s so easy you can’t not do it.
 Let’s dive in.

 On Range